ublue-os/website/docs/images/bazzite/FAQ.md

     Keep in mind that the Steam Deck will not scale properly with the installer, and the buttons on the bottom of the screen will be cut off.
 This will require the use of the <kbd>TAB</kbd> key on your keyboard to navigate the installer blindly.

 There is also two other **alternative** methods that may work:
-Installing with basic graphics mode in the installer or using this [advanced guide](https://sharing.io/deck.html).
+Installing with basic graphics mode in the installer or using this [advanced guide](https://sharing.io/deck.html) that is very command-line heavy.

 Keep in mind we do **not** support booting using Ventoy.